vilisimo/website/content/projects/tasks.md

 draft: false
 project: tasks
 weight: 4
+description: Create a list of tasks to feign being organised
+languages: [java]
+tools: [hsqldb, jdbc, liquibase, maven]
 ---

+## What
-`tasks` is a command line tool to enable creating and keeping track of tasks that need to be done.
+Every serious programmer secretly craves to program todo applications. `tasks` quenches this burning desire.
+It is a command line tool to enable creating and keeping track of tasks that need to be done.

+## Why
-The main reason for this project was to have a simple project that allows some degree of experimentation with the following technologies a little bit more:
+The main reason for this project was to have a simple project that allowed some degree of experimentation with various Java-based technologies.
+In fact, it was the first project that I used Java 9 with (mm, `Map.of`, come to mah belly).

-- Java 9
-- HSQLDB
-- JDBC
-- Liquibase
-- Log4j2
-- Maven
-- Commons CLI

-Apparently, coding CLI tools in Java is quite awkward.
-Who could have guessed.
+Incidentally, coding CLI tools in Java turned out to be quite awkward.
+I was shocked.
+Who could have thought.